DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 module load craype-accel-amd-gfx90a
 module load rocm

-And then checking e.g. 'which mpicc' and ldd on missing new/missing '.so' files.
+And then checking e.g. 'which mpicc' and ldd on new/missing '.so' files.

 For RCCL I had to explicitly add the aws-ofi-rccl in the container to the LD_LIBRARY_PATH.
 Debugging can be turn on by uncommenting lines 99 and 100 in [run_lumi_bind_rccl_bandwidth_and_latency_tests.sh](tests/lumi_bind/run_lumi_bind_rccl_bandwidth_and_latency_tests.sh)